 Policy Security Operations (IO-SC-06) applies to this standard.
 There have been no substantial expansions or technological monitoring improvements to the facility since the last audit.
-However, several additional cameras have been added.
-Based on a review of policy, interviews with staff and the observation/examination of cameras/mirrors and the monitoring points in the facility, the CCF is considered compliant with this standard.
+However, several additional cameras have been added or adjusted.
+Based on a review of policy, interviews with staff and the observation/examination of cameras/mirrors and the monitoring points in the facility, the NCF is considered compliant with this standard.

-RESPONSIVE PLANNING

-Standard 115.21: Evidence protocol and forensic medical examinations

-All Yes/No Questions Must Be Answered by the Auditor to Complete the Report
+RESPONSIVE PLANNING Standard 115.21: Evidence protocol and forensic medical examinations All Yes/No Questions Must Be Answered by the Auditor to Complete the Report

-If the agency is responsible for investigating allegations of sexual abuse, does the agency follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions?
-(N/A if the agency/facility is not responsible for conducting any form of criminal OR administrative sexual abuse investigations.) ☑ Yes □ No □ NA

-- Is this protocol developmentally appropriate for youth where applicable?
-(N/A if the agency/facility is not responsible for conducting any form of criminal OR administrative sexual abuse investigations.) ⊠ Yes □ No □ NA - Is this protocol, as appropriate, adapted from or otherwise based on the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents," or similarly comprehensive and authoritative protocols developed after 2011?
-(N/A if the agency/facility is not responsible for conducting any form of criminal OR administrative sexual abuse investigations.) ⊠ Yes □ No □ NA
+115.21 (a) • If the agency is responsible for investigating allegations of sexual abuse, does the agency follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions?
+(N/A if the agency/facility is not responsible for conducting any form of criminal OR administrative sexual abuse investigations.) \boxtimes Yes \square No \square NA 115.21 (b) • Is this protocol developmentally appropriate for youth where applicable?
+(N/A if the agency/facility is not responsible for conducting any form of criminal OR administrative sexual abuse investigations.) \boxtimes Yes \square No \square NA • Is this protocol, as appropriate, adapted from or otherwise based on the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents," or similarly comprehensive and authoritative protocols developed after 2011?
+(N/A if the agency/facility is not responsible for conducting any form of criminal OR administrative sexual abuse investigations.) \boxtimes Yes \square No \square NA 115.21 (c)

-- Does the agency offer all victims of sexual abuse access to forensic medical examinations, whether on-site or at an outside facility, without financial cost, where evidentiary or medically appropriate? ⊠ Yes □ No - If SAFEs or SANEs cannot be made available, is the examination performed by other qualified medical practitioners (they must have been specifically trained to conduct sexual assault forensic exams)? ⊠ Yes □ No - Has the agency documented its efforts to provide SAFEs or SANEs? ⊠ Yes □ No
+Does the agency offer all victims of sexual abuse access to forensic medical examinations, whether on-site or at an outside facility, without financial cost, where evidentiary or medically appropriate? ⊠ Yes □ No

+Are such examinations performed by Sexual Assault Forensic Examiners (SAFEs) or Sexual